 The many regional and national public broadcasters - organised in line with the federal political structure - vie for audiences with powerful commercial operators.
 Each of the 16 regions regulates its own private and public broadcasting.

+Media freedom is enshrined in the Constitution.
 While the press and broadcasters are free and independent, the display of swastikas and statements endorsing Nazism are illegal.